PixelsCamp/docs/N00BS.md

 Headphones are your friends.
 Especially when you need mood music for coding.
 And remember not everyone wants to listen to your Korean dubstep so avoid listening from the laptop speakers (unless this is project related).

 If you have problems concentrating, you might also use ear mufflers to reduce noise.
 Keep the venue clean.
 As tempting as it is to bring three pizza boxes to your project table, avoid cluttering the tables with garbage.
-There will be trash cans nearby emptied regularly.
+There will be trash cans nearby, emptied regularly.
 And if those trash cans aren’t emptied fast enough, talk with someone from STAFF.

 As a newcomer, you’ll be introduced to a years old culture of memes, gimmicks, and references you may not get at first.
 You may hear about the Soft Kitty serenade.
 You may be introduced to the #softwood hashtag.
 You may hear about the Lobsters team.
 You may see an old cardboard mask of Celso’s face.
 Don’t worry, you’ll catch on (eventually).